 Under Title IX laws, the University of Maine at Augusta has legal and moral responsibility to provide appropriate support and assistance to any individual who has or is experiencing dating violence, domestic violence, sexual assault, stalking, sexual harassment or other forms of sex discrimination.
 The entire University of Maine System policy against sex discrimination, often referred to as Title IX covered issues, is available here.

-All University of Maine at Augusta employees are Mandatory Reporters with the exception of UMA’s two licensed, clinical Counselors (Jennifer Mascaro, LCPC and Terri Reiter, LMSW) and their clinical interns when acting in that capacity.
+All University of Maine at Augusta employees are Mandatory Reporters with the exception of UMA’s licensed, clinical counselors and their clinical interns when acting in that capacity.

 If a student, visitor, or a faculty/staff member has disclosed to you that they are involved in or have previously been involved in a Title IX situation, as a mandatory reporter you must report this information.

 This form should be used to report information pertaining to students or UMS employees who have reported experiencing sex discrimination, such sexual harassment, sexual assault, relationship violence (i.e. dating or domestic violence), stalking, and/or retaliation, or other forms of sex discrimination.

 UMA respects the sensitivity of the information that the form requests.
 Filing this secure incident report notifies authorized University officials: UMS Title IX Coordinator, Sarah Harebo, and Deputy Title IX Coordinator, Laura Rodas.
 Please note that as mandated by Title IX federal laws, the information included in this form is not confidential, but will be kept as private as possible with all efforts made to protect individuals and the greater University community.

 TO REPORT AN EMERGENCY OR IF YOU ARE REPORTING AN INCIDENT THAT POSES AN IMMINENT RISK, CALL 911/POLICE AND THEN CAMPUS SECURITY OR CENTER DIRECTOR.